Affordable Car Insurance

 The policy is usually set for a term of 6 or 12 months, where the insured pays monthly premiums to keep it enforced.
 If the insured stops paying premiums, the insurance provider will stop coverage immediately.
 If the uninsured driver causes an accident while driving, then they are personally on the hook for the costs of damages.

-How Your Car Insurance Rates can go up
+How Can Your Car Insurance Rates Go Up?

 Periodically, insurance companies review the status of policyholders to determine appropriate rates.
 In practice, this happens when renewing policies every 6 or 12 months.
 When an insurance provider reviews a policyholder’s records for renewal and finds accidents, traffic violations, or drops in credit score (some states disallow the credit check practice), they will adjust the policyholder’s rates to reflect the increase in driver risk.
 Accidents and violations will only make your rates go up; avoiding them is the most effective way to keep paying low premiums.